Xav83/AdventOfCode/2015/Day9/README.md

 ### Part 1

 The source of the solution is contained in the file [part_one.cpp](src/part_one.cpp), and the tests checking this solution are in the file [CMakeLists.txt](CMakeLists.txt).
+There is also some common code from the two parts of this problem in the other files of the `src` folder.
 The executable generated takes 2 arguments :
 - the file containing the list,
 - and the expected shortest distance.

 ### Part 2

 The source of the solution is contained in the file [part_two.cpp](src/part_two.cpp), and the tests checking this solution are in the file [CMakeLists.txt](CMakeLists.txt).
+There is also some common code from the two parts of this problem in the other files of the `src` folder.
 The executable generated takes 2 arguments :
 - the file containing the list,
 - and the expected longest.